tarantool/mqtt/README.md

-  If the check is disabled, connection encryption is pointless and it is impossible to guarantee that the host you are connecting to is not impersonating your server.
+  If the check is disabled, connection encryption is pointless and it is impossible to guarantee that the host you are connecting to is not impersonating the server.
 This can be useful during the initial server testing but makes it possible for a malicious third party to impersonate the server through, e.g., DNS spoofing.